Graduate

 Students will learn gross anatomy on our Anatomage tables

-• Interdisciplinary training with students and faculty from the University at Buffalo medical programs culminating in micro-credentialing of skills acquired.
+• Interdisciplinary training with students and faculty from the University at Buffalo medical programs culminating in micro-credentialing of emplyer-valued skills.
 This allows our graduates to be more competitive in the job market after graduation

-• In-situ simulation exercises at Sister's of Charity Hospital with hospital staff, medicine residents, and other interprofessional learners
+• In-situ simulation exercises at Sisters of Charity Hospital with staff nurses, medicine residents, and other interprofessional staff and learners